shlokgalav/Cricket-ball-physics/notes/0_project_overview.md

 - Wind is ignored at first.
 - Air resistance is ignored in Version 1.
 - Spin is ignored in Version 1.
-- The first model is meant to be simple, not fully realistic.

 ## What I Need to Learn
 - Basic projectile motion